 The plush, wall-to-wall, easy care carpeting that most of us take for granted is actually a recent phenomenon in history.
 World wide, few people today have this type of carpet in their homes.
 They are much more likely to have hard floors of some type – either wood, stone, tile, or cement – with area rugs scattered about for warmth, comfort, and aesthetic value.
 This type of rug was relatively easy to clean without a power vacuum.
 It was taken out and beaten regularly to remove dirt and dust.

 America’s love of luxurious carpet dates back to 1791 when William Sprague opened his woven carpet mill right here in Philadelphia.
-Others followed, but carpet got a big boost in 1839 when Erastus Bigelow invented the power loom.
+Others followed, but America’s carpet history shifted in a big way in 1839 when Erastus Bigelow invented the power loom.
 Large scale carpets could be woven at a much faster pace and were.

 In 1878 the Shuttleworth brothers started the Mohawk carpet company in Amsterdam, New York with 14 looms imported from England.
 In 1905 Mohawk introduced a new carpet, the Karnak Wilton, which achieved popularity almost overnight.
 The company had to expand into new quarters just to meet demand.
 In the 1920s Oriental rugs began to be manufactured by machine.
 This was the brainchild of Marshall Field.
 At this time in American history, the most popular rug material still, by far, was wool.